-If you are a parent of a child under 18, and you are a party in a Washington County family law case, you are required to participate in a program of education called "Kids' Turn."
-You must register for the class at 503.846.0665 within 14 days of filing the dissolution or you may register by mailing a copy of the registration form.
-The family law clerks also have forms available.
+If you are a parent of a child under 17, and you are a party in a Washington County family law case, you are required to participate in a program of education called "Kids' Turn."
+You must register for the class by calling 503.846.0665 or at https://www.kidsturnwaco.com/.
+The Family Law Assistance Program in room 112C of the courthouse also has forms available.
 Generally you will not be allowed to finalize your divorce until you have completed the class and a certificate of completion has been filed with the court.

 Child and Spousal Support

 Child Support is money regularly paid by a parent to help support a child.
 The court can order child support to be paid until a child is 18 and, in some instances, until a child turns 21.
 Child support can be ordered as part of a divorce case.
 Oregon has guidelines for calculation of support.
 The guidelines consider many factors, including but not limited to, income of the parents, cost of childcare, and number of children.
 You may request assistance from the Division of Child Support by calling (800) 850-0228, or visiting their website at http://www.oregonchildsupport.gov/pages/index.aspx or from the Family Law Assistance Program.